tolakshi/the-story-keeper/README.md

 As initial security measures,

 * HTTPS is configured so the transfer between the client and the server is secured by `https`.
-* Create, Edit and Delete operations can be performed only by a loged in user.
+* Create, Edit and Delete operations can be performed only by a logged-in users.

 ## Building and Running the Solution